Pokémon Red, Blue, and Yellow: Pokémon Yellow

-Two years after Red and Green, Nintendo released Pokémon Yellow, an enhanced version of Red and Blue, in Japan in 1998, and in North America and Europe in 1999 and 2000, respectively.
-The game was designed to resemble the Pokémon anime series, with the player receiving a Pikachu as their starter Pokémon, and their rival starting with an Eevee.
+Two years after Red and Green, Nintendo released Pokémon Yellow, an enhanced version of Red and Blue, in Japan in 1998, and in North America and Europe in 1999 and 2000.
+The game was designed to resemble the Pokémon anime series, with the player receiving a Pikachu as their starter Pokémon and their rival starting with an Eevee.
 Some non-player characters resemble those from the anime, including Team Rocket's Jessie and James.

 Pokémon Yellow changes and enhances several aspects of the original games.
-Pikachu is provided as the player's only starter Pokémon and the character is given both a voice and a personality unique from other Pokémon.
-The character visually follows behind the player on the overworld, and the player can turn around and speak with it.
+Pikachu is provided as the player's only starter Pokémon and has a voice and a personality unique from other Pokémon.
+It follows the player on the overworld, and the player can speak to it.
 Pikachu can grow to love or hate the player based on their actions; leveling up will keep Pikachu happy, while fainting frequently will make it unhappy.
-This enhanced feature would be used again in Pokémon HeartGold and SoulSilver, the remakes of Pokémon Gold and Silver, and Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, the remakes of Pokémon Yellow.
+This feature was used again in Pokémon HeartGold and SoulSilver, the remakes of Pokémon Gold and Silver, and Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, the remakes of Pokémon Yellow.
 Yellow includes a "Pikachu's Beach" minigame that is only accessible to players who either won a Nintendo contest or complete a challenge in another game, Pokémon Stadium, and exchange data between the games using the Transfer Pak.
-Yellow has slightly improved graphics from its predecessors and can print Pokédex entries onto stickers using the Game Boy Printer.
+Yellow has slightly improved graphics and can print Pokédex entries onto stickers using the Game Boy Printer.

-Pokémon Yellow was developed by Game Freak and first began development after the completion of the Japanese-only version of Pokémon Blue, which itself followed the Japanese-only versions of Pokémon Red and Green.
-Work on Pokémon Yellow was contemporaneous with that of the lengthy development cycle of Pokémon Gold and Silver.
-Nintendo may had been considering a "Pokémon Pink" alternative version of Yellow, based on source code leaked from Nintendo.
+Pokémon Yellow was developed by Game Freak and entered development after the completion of the Japanese version of Pokémon Blue.
+Nintendo may have been considering a "Pokémon Pink" version of Yellow, based on source code leaked from Nintendo.